petaverse-cloud/pv-docs-site/docs/petority/4_devices/5_light-sound.md

 **Step 5:** Save and Confirm:

 + Once you've selected your custom sound, save the changes.
-Wagguracy will now use this sound for pet recall.
+WAGGURACY will now use this sound for pet recall.

 ### Why Customize Pet Recall Sound?